Last Updated on February 4, 2024

 Starting in the front, wrap a small section around the headband.
 Add more hair and wrap it around the headband.
 Continue until all hair in that half is wrapped around the headband and secure ends loosely with a bobby pin.

 Repeat with the other half of your hair and secure the ends.
 When you wake up, gently unwrap the hair, and your curls will be ready to go!

 This is a great method for keeping tighter curls in overnight.

 Take a small section of hair and curl it up like you would if you were winding it around a curler, and then twist it so it lays flat against the scalp.
 Use two bobby pins in an X to make sure it’s secure.
 Repeat until all hair is wrapped up.

 When done on wet hair, these can create the curls that set the foundation for retro pin-up styles.
 But that can take practice, so ensure hair is dry and wrapped a little loose.
 That way, it keeps the curl but creates no new patterns.

 In the morning, unwind curls and finger comb into place.

 Tools Needed: Scrunchie

 This method is best for long, loose curls.
 It’s also the easiest method.

-Simply gather hair into a ponytail and twist.
-Then roll into a bun and secure with the scrunchie.
-Wrap the scrunchie loosely, but not so loose the hair will fall out before morning.
+Gather hair into a ponytail and twist.
+Then, roll it into a bun and secure it with the scrunchie.
+Wrap the scrunchie loosely but not so loose the hair will fall out before morning.